aleksiej-ostrowski/brf/README.md

 # Boosted random forest

-This is the experimental algorithm based on decision trees.
+This is the DIY experimental algorithm based on decision trees.

 ## Selftest